kevsoriano/vendor-pov/MicroservicesSetup.md

+## Microservices communication
+Communication Types
+* Synchronous HTTP communication - wait until it receives a response.
+* Asynchronous HTTP communication - Message is placed in queue.
+Microservice doesn't have to wait for message to get processed.
+Another microservice called "consumer" consumes the message from the queue.

 ## Spring Boot Actuator
 Sample features
 * /health - Health check.
 Can be used to check health of individual instances of microservices to determine which are ready and able to serve requests.